travis-ci/docs-travis-ci-com/user/languages/smalltalk.md

 ## Further information

-We are using filetreeCI for building Smalltalk projects.
+We are using smalltalkCI for building Smalltalk projects.
-Additional configuration options can be found at [filetreeCI's GitHub repository](https://github.com/hpi-swa/filetreeCI).
+Additional configuration options can be found at [smalltalkCI's GitHub repository](https://github.com/hpi-swa/smalltalkCI).